cloudevents/spec/discovery.md

 Each path in the REST API represents either represents a list (or search) over and entity class, or the retrieval of an individual entity by name.
-Each of these operations MUST be supported by compliant discovery providers.
+Each of these operations MUST be supported by compliant discovery implementations.

-#### `/providers?matching=[search term]`
+#### `/services?matching=[search term]`

-Returns a list of all providers in the discovery system, optionally filtering on a provided search term (`matching`).
+Returns a list of all services in the discovery system, optionally filtering on a provided search term (`matching`).

 ##### matching

 * Type: `string`
-* Description: Search term that provides case insensitive match against `provider` names.
-The parameter can match any portion of the provider name.
+* Description: Search term that provides case insensitive match against `service` names.
+The parameter can match any portion of the service name.
 * Constraints:
   * OPTIONAL
   * If present, MUST be non-empty